cathylam27/Lam-Chau-Lin-Midterm-Project/README.md

 # Lam-ChauLin-Midterm
-Chau Lin Lam (Cathy) and her partner Akiba to argue Japan is the best place for traveling or not.
+Chau Lin Lam (Cathy) and her partner Akiba to argue where is the best place for traveling.

 # About the project
 This is our first midterm quiz of MultiMedia Authoring class.